MicrosoftDocs/WSL/WSL/store-release-notes.md

 # Release Notes for Windows Subsystem for Linux in the Microsoft Store

-The release notes for [WSL inside of the Microsoft Store](https://aka.ms/wslstorepage) can be found on the [Microsoft/WSL Github repository releases page](https://github.com/microsoft/WSL/releases).
+The release notes for [WSL inside of the Microsoft Store](https://aka.ms/wslstorepage) can be found on the [Microsoft/WSL GitHub repository releases page](https://github.com/microsoft/WSL/releases).
 Please see that list for latest updates.

 ## Known Issues:
 * Launching Windows Subsystem for Linux from session zero does not currently work (for example from an ssh connection).